Location: East Africa

 Ebola outbreaks: no

-Meningococcal meningitis hotspot: yes
+Meningococcal meningitis hotspot: no

-Natural disaster risk: high
+Natural disaster risk: very high

 Tropical storms: few/none